Top 9 Font Design Trends for Graphic Design

 4. Outline Fonts

-Outline fonts can make your design look airier and spice up the text.
-They can add a modern industrial look to any design, whether it’s a banner or website header.
-This type can be combined with their font family in bold or regular shapes to create contrast.
+The use of outline fonts can help you create a more airy design and spice up your text.
+If you outline text or words, it can give your design a modern industrial look, whether it’s for a poster or website banner.
+In addition, outline fonts can be used with their font family in bold or regular shapes to create striking contrasts.

 Click Photo to Edit